 # Alpine Base Images

 The "quickest" way to slim a container is simply to use a base image built from the popular Alpine Linux project.
 Many of the popular images have an

-musl) than most developers are used to (
+libc library than most developers are used to (

-apk) is less familar than
+apk) is less familiar than

 apt and the Alpine community is smaller than comparable Linux distros like Debian or Ubuntu.